uic-evl/cave2-audio-server/README.md

 The goal of this work-in-progress is to provide CAVE2 developers with a simple way to trigger, place and update sounds in virtual space.
 The server is implemented in Supercollider, and works in concert with a  [C++ API](http://code.google.com/p/omicron-sdk/wiki/SoundAPIReference "c++ API") developed by Arthur Nishimoto.

-The c++ API preps and sends simple OSC messages to Supercollider (e.g. play, stop).
+The C++ API preps and sends simple OSC messages to Supercollider (e.g. play, stop).
 The audio server should work with any process capable of sending OSC messages.